gi8lino/k8s-gitops/core/README.md

 - **kustomizations** contains all `Kustomizations` for Flux
 - **namespaces** contains all `Namespace` manifests
 - **networkpolicies** contains the networkpolicies for Flux
-- **notifications** contains all manifests to configure Slack notifications for Flux
+- **notifications** contains all manifests to configure Slack and GitHub notifications for Flux
+- **webhook** contains all manifests to configure GitHub webhook for Flux